kimlarocca/vue-component-library/README.md

 Routes for all pages in the pages folder are automatically created.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

+## Font Awesome

+This site uses font awesome icons, which are unmodified (license at https://fontawesome.com/license)